 with Preface and Foreward by his sons

 1915 to 1918 was a tumultuous period of Chinese history.
-Powerful generals were vying for power; warlords and rebel armies were ranging the countryside and foreign businessmen and missionaries were walled in well-defended compounds.
+Generals were vying for power, warlords and rebel armies were ranging the countryside and foreign businessmen and missionaries had walled themselves in well-defended compounds.
 In the midst of this chaos, a twenty-four-year-old college graduate named James Archibald Mitchell, landed in Shanghai to teach English at St John’s University.

 Mitchell was an avid diarist, a skilled photographer and an acute observer of local customs, and whenever he had time, he set out to explore the country, the presence of warring armies notwithstanding.

 Read an excerpt from Travels in a Vanishing Empire